KeelanJon/taskmaster/README.md

 Taskmaster is a simple, fun twist on the classic to-do list.
 Designed to make getting things done _less boring and more rewarding_.

+At the moment the features are pretty simple, with more interesting features coming soon.
+For now, add a task, click to complete the task, earn coins, and feel good when you earn yourself a trip to the kitchen for a coffee.

 Features include:

 - ✅ Add and complete tasks